pebakery/pebakery-docs/Commands/Archive/Compress.md

 ## Remarks

-All filenames are encoded to UTF-8.
+All filenames are encoded using UTF-8.

 Compressing to encrypted/password protected archives is not currently supported.